-(3) HIST 200A Research Seminar in History OR

-HIST 200B Research and Writing in the History of

-the American West OR

-HIST 200C Research and Writing in World History
+- (3) Select one of the following: - HIST 200A Research and Writing in U.S. in History OR - HIST 200B Research and Writing in the History of the American West OR - HIST 200C Research and Writing in World History

-4 - 3 TITOTH III

-- HIST 201 (3)Seminar in European Historiography - HRS 202 (3)Seminar in American Historiography - Select one of the following: (3)

-HIST 280A Reading Seminar in African or Asian History

-- HIST 280B Reading Seminar in Ancient or Medieval European - HIST 280C Reading Seminar in Modern European - HIST 280Z Reading Seminar: Topics in World History - HIST 281A Reading Seminar in Colonial or Early U.S. History - HIST 281B Reading Seminar in Nineteenth Century U.S. History - HIST 281C Reading Seminar in Modern U.S. History HIST 281Z Reading Seminar: Topics in United States History - Six units of HRS 200 level courses (excluding HRS 295 / HRS 299); Liberal Arts 200 level course (excluding LIBA 299) may be substituted with the approval of the Humanities and Religious Studies Graduate Coordinator.
+(6) Take both of the following: - (b) Take both of the following: - HIST 201 Seminar in European Historiography HRS 202 Ideas in Conflict - (3) Select one of the following: - HIST 280A Reading Seminar in African or Asian History - HIST 280B Reading Seminar in Ancient or Medieval European - HIST 280C Reading Seminar in Modern European History - HIST 280Z Reading Seminar: Topics in World History - HIST 281A Reading Seminar in Colonial or Early U.S. History - HIST 281B Reading Seminar in Nineteenth Century U.S. History - HIST 281C Reading Seminar in Modern U.S. History HIST 281Z Reading Seminar: Topics in United States - 7 281Z Reading Seminar: Topics in United States History

+Pits of HRS 200 level courses (excluding HRS 295 / - (6) Six units of HRS 200 level courses (excluding HRS 295 / HRS 299); Liberal Arts 200 level course (excluding LIBA 299) may be substituted with the approval of the Humanities and Religious Studies Graduate Coordinator. - Prerequisite: classified standing in History or permission of instructor.

-Elective Courses (9 units)
+B. Elective Courses (9 units)